archer-v/perl-rmq/README.md

 * start rabbitMQ server `docker-compose up`
 * start `./rmq-producer-example.pl` to post message to the rabbitMQ
 * start `./rmq-consumer-example.pl` to read this message from rabbitMQ queue

+You can use RabbitMQ web console http://localhost:15672/ to see connections, channels, queues, consumers and even get messages from a queue.